mongodb-js/charts-embed-sdk/examples/charts/click-events-basic/README.md

 This sample is preconfigured to render a specific chart.
 You can run the sample as-is, or you can modify it to render your own chart by completing the following steps:

+### Create chart to embed

 1. Log onto MongoDB Charts

 2. If you haven't done so already, create a chart on any dashboard that you would like to embed.

-3. Go to the Data Sources tab, find the data source that you are using on the chart, and choose External Sharing Options from the ... menu.
-Make sure that embedding is enabled for this data source and select '**Unauthenticated or Verified Signature**'
+### Enable data source for unauthenticated access

+3. Go to the Data Sources tab found on the side panel.

+4. Find the data source that you want to use on the chart by selecting the deployment, database and collection.
+Once found, click on the Manage button in the Data access section to access the Data source management page.

+5. Make sure the "External users can view data in this data source" option is toggled on and "Allow unauthenticated data access" has been selected.

+### Enable chart for embedded access

-4. Find the chart you want to embed, click the **...** menu and select **Embed Chart**
+6. Find the chart you want to embed, click the **...** menu and select **Embed chart**

-5. Ensure the Unauthenticated tab is selected and turn on '**Enable unauthenticated access**'
+7. Ensure the **Unauthenticated** tab is selected and turn on '**Enable unauthenticated access**'

-6. Select the **Javascript SDK** option
+8. Select the **Javascript SDK** option

-7. Note the Chart ID and the Chart Base URL, as you will need them for running the demo.
+9. Note the **Chart ID** and the **Base URL**, as you will need them for running the demo.

 ## Running this Sample with your data